harkalygergo/LaraMart/README.md

 ## Functions

-- visitor can create user account
+- visitor can create user profile
 - user can upload ads
 - merchant accounts can be added via adminstration area (dashboard)
 - registered merchants can bulk import and syncronize products / ads from external link as JSON